hoglet67/6502Life/TECHNICAL.md

 When traversing the current generation data structure, the "next" pointer is always the first to cross an 8K page boundary.
 It's important that only the "next" (and "new") pointers trigger the page- swapping behaviour.

 Further, the "prev" and "this" pointers must still access the previous page.
 This is achieved by making the BUFFER1/2 16KB (two pages) rather than 8KB (one page).

+Note, this implementation effectively limits patterns to rows with at most about 2,000 cells, since the "prev" and "this" rows must both fit within a single page.
+In practice, I don't think any of our current patterns exceed this.